subharatti/subharatti/README.md

 - **Automation:** Scripting for timed operations, sensor-based triggers, hardware responses

 ### 🌟 Personal Interests
-- Building intuitive hardware-software systems that "just make sense"
+- Building intuitive hardware-software systems
-- Constantly tinkering, whether it’s electronics, new code, or odd projects for fun
+- Constantly designing, whether it’s electronics, new code, or projects for fun
-- Learning new languages and exploring how code and culture intersect
+- Learning new languages and exploring the world of technology

 ## 📫 Let's Connect!